 BAM!
 It came to a sudden halt and threw my body forward like those crash dummies in the commercials.
 My butt slid off the seat and hurled my crotch (and all it contained) right into the bar beneath the handlebars with extreme prejudice, and the two of us, bike and I, fell over together on the asphalt.
 As my brain kicked back out of its haze, I realized what I'd done in my trance.
 I had slammed into the back bumper of the car sitting stationary in their driveway!
 That's right.
 I hit a car that wasn't even moving.
 My first thought was "I hope nobody saw that."
 My second thought was "oh no!
 Not good!
 NOT good!
 Ow!"

 Unfortunately, the same force that propelled this boy to slam into a parked car on his bike also prevented him from learning anything from the experience, as more bike accidents were sure to follow, but I did learn that "man pain" really does hurt and that it ... really is freakn' hilarious!
 I mean, the "oof!", bend-over, the crotch-grab, the wince, the rolling on the ground ... it's good stuff!
-Now don't get me wrong, I don't recommend, or condone, anyone going walking around aiming for the sweet spot just for target practice (there are less violent ways of getting a laugh!), nor do I agree with bullying down there (seriously guys?), and girls get a pass at doing it for self defense (or just whenever they really want to prove a point to us, which is always).
+Now don't get me wrong, I don't recommend anyone going around aiming for a guy's "weak spot" just for target practice (there are less violent ways of getting a laugh!), nor do I agree with bullying down there (seriously guys?).
+And okay fine, girls get a pass at doing it to us for self defense (or just whenever they really want to prove a point to us, which is always).
 But if we bring it on ourselves (and we will), go ahead and laugh, because chances are we are too.
 If we're not, call 911!!